Select Page

 Toads: Masters of Adaptability

-They are nocturnal creatures, preferring to be active during the night when temperatures are cooler and humidity levels are higher.
 Toads have a unique breeding behavior called amplexus, where the male clasps onto the female’s back during mating.
 This ensures successful fertilization as the female releases her eggs into water while the male simultaneously releases his sperm.

-Toads also exhibit defensive behaviors such as puffing up their bodies to appear larger and emitting toxic secretions from specialized glands in their skin when threatened by predators.
+Toads exhibit defensive behaviors such as puffing up their bodies to appear larger and emitting toxic secretions from specialized glands in their skin when threatened by predators.

 Their habitats range from forests and grasslands to deserts and even suburban areas, showcasing their ability to adapt to diverse environments.